 This article takes a look at 12 of the best foods for keeping your skin healthy.

-Fatty fish are also a source of vitamin E, which is one of the most important antioxidants for your skin.
+Fatty fish is also a source of vitamin E, one of the most important antioxidants for your skin.

-A 100-gram serving (about 1/2 an avocado) provides 10% of the RDI for vitamin E and 17% of the RDI for vitamin C (12).
+A 100-gram serving, or about 1/2 an avocado, provides 14% of the Daily Value (DV) for vitamin E and 11% of the DV for vitamin C (

 Walnuts have many characteristics that make them an excellent food for healthy skin.

-They are a good source of essential fatty acids, which are fats that your body cannot make itself.
+They’re a good source of essential fatty acids, which are fats that your body cannot make itself.

 While omega-6 fatty acids are plentiful in the Western diet, sources of omega-3 fatty acids are rare.

 What’s more, walnuts contain other nutrients that your skin needs to function properly and stay healthy.

-Zinc is essential for the skin to function properly as a barrier, as well as necessary for wound healing and fighting both bacteria and inflammation (15).
+Zinc is essential for your skin to function properly as a barrier.
+It’s also necessary for wound healing and combating both bacteria and inflammation (